-Criterion Content Weight

-Innovative Is your product/service unique and innovative?
-30%
+Criterion Content Weight Innovative Product/Service Is your product/service unique and innovative?

-Product/Service 30 /0

 Does product/service solve a real problem and how?
-Do the founders have relevant experience?
-Who writes code, or does other technical work on your Founders product/service?
-30% Tounders Do the founders have experience working together?
-How long have each of you been working on product/service full- time?
-Who are the customers (existing/potential) of product/service?
-Market How competitive is the market?
-Who are the competitors?
-20% Opportunity What is competitive advantage of the product/service?
-20 /0 Target Market and Industry of the product/service Are there signs of business model that works?
-Business Model Do you have paying customers?
-20% Dusiness Model Are there experiments conducted to determine which model works and 4U 70 which does not?
+30% Founders Do the founders have relevant experience?
+Who writes code, or does other technical work on your product/service?
+Do the founders have experience working together?
+How long have each of you been working on product/service full-time?
+30% Market Opportunity Business Model Are there signs of business model that works?
+Do you have paying customers?
+Are there experiments conducted to determine which model works and which does not?
+20%